 If you have a poor rating, do some damage control before you apply for your mortgage.
 For more information, read this.

-The new mortgage rules that took effect on January 1 now require that all mortgage applicants qualify at a rate that’s two per cent higher than your contracted rate or the Bank of Canada’s five-year benchmark rate, which currently sits at 4.99 per cent.
-This is to ensure that borrowers will be able to make their mortgage payments should interest rates increase, which is expected to happen this year.
-This means you’ll have to qualify for the mortgage loan at a rate of 6.99 per cent – even though you’ll only pay at a rate of 4.99 per cent.
+The new mortgage rules require that all mortgage applicants qualify at a rate that’s two per cent higher than your contracted rate or the Bank of Canada’s five-year benchmark rate.
+This is to ensure that borrowers will be able to make their mortgage payments should interest rates increase.